ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/reducing-mass-attempts.md

 It will also prevent attackers trying to drive costs up by repeating certain journeys that cost us to validate details with third parties or internal storage costs.

+### Rate limiting

 Rate limiting can also be enabled, allowing us to block access to the site when abuse is detected.

 We should investigate strategies to blocking access such as captcha (showing a captcha image to check for bots), perminant (blocking access to the site completely) or incremental time blocking (blocking for timed increments such as 2 minutes, 5 minutes, 10 minutes, etc).

+We can also have different types of rate limiting based on users behaviour patterns.
+For example, having different implementations for fast but successful journeys or brute forcing attempts.

-#### Account takeover fraud prevention
+#### Account takeover prevention

 > Account Takeover Prevention is a managed rule group that monitors your application’s login page for unauthorized access to user accounts using compromised credentials.
 You can use the rule group to help protect against credential stuffing attacks, brute force login attempts, and other anomalous login activities.